HiveRunner/HiveRunner/README.md

 ### Programatically create test input data

-Test data can be programmatically inserted into any Hive table using `InsertIntoTable.newInstance(...)`.
+Test data can be programmatically inserted into any Hive table using `HiveShell.insertInto(...)`.
 This seamlessly handles different storage formats and partitioning types allowing you to focus on the data required by your test scenarios:

     hiveShell.execute("create database test_db");
     hiveShell.execute("create table test_db.test_table ("